 (5) (a) The department is authorized to audit or inspect the records and accounts of dealers defined herein, including audits or inspections of dealers who make remote mail order sales to the extent permitted by another state, and to correct by credit any overpayment of tax, and, in the event of a deficiency, an assessment shall be made and collected.
 No administrative finding of fact is necessary prior to the assessment of any tax deficiency.

-Section 11.
-Paragraphs (c) through (f) of subsection (3) of section 212.18, Florida Statutes, are redesignated as paragraphs (d) through (g), respectively, present paragraph (f) of that subsection is amended, and a new paragraph (c) is added to that subsection, to read:
+Section 8.
+Paragraph (f) of subsection (3) of section 212.18, Florida Statutes, is amended to read:

 212.18 Administration of law; registration of dealers; rules.-